-Lithuania boasts 3 cities in the top 1000 and has a vibrant startup scene that ranks 17th within the competitive global top 20.
+Lithuania has 3 cities in the top 1000 and has a vibrant startup scene that ranks 17th within the competitive global top 20.

 Lithuania is ranked within the top 20 startup ecosystems globally.

-Lithuania’s startup scene is best represented in Transportation, Marketing & Sales, and in Software and and Data.
+Lithuania’s startup scene is best represented in Marketing & Sales, Ecommerce & Retail, and in and Fintech.